Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses that the tool only returns a link and does not charge or send anything, providing key behavioral context.
-However, it does not mention authentication or rate limits.
+With no annotations, the description carries the full burden.
+It explains the behavior: registers intent, returns a URL, and does not charge.
+However, it does not disclose if it creates a record or whether it's idempotent, which would add completeness.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.